Welcome to Uplus dental

 Types Of Impactions

-We will need to see you for a consultation to determine if you will benefit from wisdom tooth removal.
-A special x-ray of your mouth and jaws will be taken to determine if your wisdom teeth are impacted, if there is room for them to erupt, and how difficult it will be to have them removed.
+We will need to see you for a consultation to determine if you will benefit from wisdom teeth removal.
+A special x-ray of your mouth and jaws will be taken to determine if your wisdom teeth are impacted if there is room for them to erupt, and how difficult it will be to have them removed.